Disease and Drug Information

-Invasive ductal carcinoma (IDC) means that abnormal cells that originated in the lining of the breast milk duct have invaded surrounding tissue.
+Invasive or infiltrating ductal carcinoma (IDC) means that abnormal cells that originated in the lining of the breast milk duct have invaded surrounding tissue.
 Over time, IDC can spread to the lymph nodes and possibly to other areas of the body.
 This is the most common type of breast cancer, accounting for approximately 80% of all breast cancers.

 Invasive lobular carcinoma